 This pretty straight forward logic of not wanting to spend a “good” money (bitcoins) that is increasing in value is what’s called Gresham’s Law.
 Officially it states that “bad money drives out good” meaning that in an economy with two monies, the good one will be held as savings (bitcoins) while the bad one will be spent day to day (USD).

 If everyone in the economy does this, then you end up having everyone holding bitcoin and never actually using it as a medium of exchange!
 Not spending bitcoins is just the financially sensible thing to do right now.
-The only way that people will ever start using it to buy and sell goods and services is if the value of it stabilises for a long period of time.
+The only way that people will ever start using it to buy and sell goods and services is if the value of it stabilizes for a long period of time.

-This price stabilisation comes naturally once everyone, everywhere has all the bitcoins they can afford and the waves of on-boarding slows down and then, stops.
+This price stabilization comes naturally once everyone, everywhere has all the bitcoins they can afford and the waves of on-boarding slows down and then, stops.
 At this point holding onto your bitcoins for a year or more won’t really make much of a difference and so people won’t mind spending it to buy groceries or other things.
 This stability will then reduce speculation as there will no longer be the needed volatility to make a quick buck.
 The money will have finished the Store of Value stage.

 Raw data backs up this narrative too, with volatility steadily decreasing as time goes on as documented in a 2021 paper by Dirk G. Baur & Thomas Dimpfl.
 More recently we also saw Bitcoin actually become more stable than stocks!
 We’re still clearly in the Store of Value stage at the moment, but with every passing year Bitcoin develops and the market gets bigger.